 With four temperature loops now closed, we subject the model to the same disturbances as above.
 The dynamic responses for the configuration can be seen in Figure 4.
-Although the response to the changes in vapor split in Figures 4 (c) and 4 (d) show some dynamic variation, the extra temperature loop manages to reduce the loss in purity considerably as compared to the configurations where R_L is not used for control.
+Allthough the response to the changes in vapor split in Figures 4 (c) and 4 (d) show some dynamic variation, the extra temperature loop manages to reduce the loss in purity considerably as compared to the configurations where $R_L$ is not used for control.
 The resulting purities, inputs, objective function value and percentage loss are given in Table 5 for the four disturbances.
-The table shows that the control configuration gives very good disturbance rejection, and for the smaller change in R_V , nearly zero loss.
-The results confirm the findings of Halvorsen et. al.9, that either R_L or R_V needs to be adjusted online.
-Even for large disturbances in vapor split, the configuration with four temperature loops closed has very low loss.
+The table shows that the control configuration give very good disturbance rejection, and for the smaller change in $R_V$ , nearly zero loss.
+The results confirm the findings of Halvorsen et al. [3], that either $R_L$ or $R_V$ needs to be adjusted online.
+Even for large disturbances in vapor split, the configurations with four temperature loops closed has very low loss.

-5. Conclusions
+5 Conclusions